dacarey/zsh-nvim-switcher/README.md

 # zsh-nvim-switcher
-A zsh plugin to manage switching of neovim distribtions
+A zsh plugin to manage switching of neovim distributions,  such as [LazyVim](https://www.lazyvim.org/),   [kickstart](https://github.com/nvim-lua/kickstart.nvim) as well as a plain old roll your own configuration.

 ## Install
 Using the [:zap: Zap](https://www.zapzsh.org/) minimal zsh plugin manager, add the following to your `.zshrc`